elliot-gardner/Clicker-game/README.md

-# Portfolio Project 1 - Game of games (placeholder name)
+# Portfolio Project - Clicky Game
 ## Purpose

 A tap the screen as many times as you can within a specified period of time game.